gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 GROUP BY u.email;
 ```

-Another way is to name those fields that will be unique in the `GROUP BY` clause:
+Another way is to name the fields that will be unique in the `GROUP BY` clause:

 ```sql
 SELECT